 Stuart went even further.
 He decided to be involved in all stages of the process.
-He explained it in his blog post on the SLPOTY website:
+As he explained:

 So taking Stuart’s example I strived to be as fair as possible when marking all the entries.
 It wasn’t an easy process and I was agonising over every picture.
 They were all stunning in their own unique way.
 I did my best to be as objective as I possibly could, and tried to justify every decision I made when marking them.
 Now I know how hard it is to be a judge when you appreciate all the effort and love that is behind each image, and when you are mindful of other people’s feelings.